 Torc Mountain forms a majestic backdrop to Killarney town sweeping down to Muckross Lake.
-At the base of the mountain you will find Torc waterfall standing at 80 feet high.
+At the base of the mountain, you will find Torc waterfall standing at 80 feet high.
 It is fed by the Owengarriff River, the source of which is the Devils Punchbowl- a glacial lake on nearby Mangerton mountain.

 The name “torc” means “wild boar” in Irish.
 Legend has it that the waterfall came into existence because of a man who had been cursed by the Devil to spend his nights as a wild boar.
 He lived in a cavern on the side of the mountain.
 One night, a local farmer was out looking for his animals and discovered the wild boar.
-The boar offered him richest beyond his wildest dreams to keep his secret.
-When the farmer betrayed him and revealed his secret, the wild boar burst into a ball of fire and flung himself into the Devils Punchbowl lake .
+The boar offered him riches beyond his wildest dreams to keep his secret.
+When the farmer betrayed him and revealed his secret, the wild boar burst into a ball of fire and flung himself into the Devils Punchbowl lake.
 The lake burst it’s banks to create the waterfall and so conceal the boar’s hiding place beneath.

 2. Aasleagh Falls

-We’ll head north to county Mayo now.
+We’ll head north to County Mayo now.
 Aasleagh Falls may be small but they are beautifully formed and the location is just stunning.
 Situated close to the picturesque village of Leenane in the heart of Connemara, the Errif River cascades over the rocks before flowing into Killary, Ireland’s only fiord, leading into the Atlantic Ocean.

 3. Glencar Waterfall

-“where the wandering water gushes from the hills above Glencar” W.B Yeats
+“where the wandering water gushes From the hills above Glencar” W.B Yeats

 The line comes from one of Yeats’ famous early poems “The Stolen Child” and this most romantic of Irish waterfalls is located in the heart of Yeats country in county Leitrim.
 It stands at a height of 50 feet at the bottom of Kings Mountain at Glencar Lough.
 There’s a real mystical quality about this waterfall and you can see why Yeats was so inspired.
 A good Irish downpour is particularly essential to see Glencar waterfall at it’s very best.